 As CC or D curl lashes have a very dramatic curl, they may not be suitable for clients with very dramatic upward curl on their natural lashes, as the extension will hit the eyelids and can be very irritating or can cause discomfort, so keep these for downward angle lashes.

 The curliest lashes available are U curl lashes or DD curl lashes.
 These are best suited to clients with heavily downward angled lashes who want very dramatic, bold and doll eye results.
 As these lashes are extremely curled, they will provide a very noticeable, non-natural look.

-Whilst these lashes give a strong open eye effect on downward angled lashes, again, they are not suitable for upward angle lashes or on heavily hooded eyelids as the curl will hit the eyelids constantly and cause irritation.
+Whilst these lashes give a strong open eye effect on downward angled lashes, again, they are not suitable for upward angle lashes or on heavily hooded eyelids like those with asian ethnicity as the curl will hit the eyelids constantly and cause irritation.